qrst07/cloudmc-standard-kb/en/gcp-compute-service/gcp-working-with-instances.md

 To create, modify, or delete an instance, an account with the *User* role must be a member of the environment which contains the instance, and also have the *Editor* or *Owner* environment role assigned.
 An account with the *Administrator* role or higher may create, modify, or delete instances in an environment.

 To access instances, navigate to your GCP environment and click on the **Compute** tab.
+At least one VPC must exist before an instance can be created.

 ### Add an instance